 Am I eligible for a Right to Buy mortgage?

-- They’ve had a public sector landlord for 3 years
+- They have had a public sector landlord for 3 years.

-If you are renting from a public sector housing association then the discount offered is much lower and is know as Right to Acquire.
+However, if you are renting from a public sector housing association then the discount offered is much lower and is known as Right to Acquire.

-If you sell your home within 10 years of buying it through Right to Buy, you must first offer it to either:
+If you sell your home within 10 years of buying it through Right to Buy mortgage, you must first offer it too either: